 - Mentality: Berlin is a very down-to-earth, open-minded city.
 No matter what your thing is, you’ll find your place here.
 Artists, business owners, nerds, punks, clubbers, goths, greenies – you will find your peer group.
 Just be you.

 Best time for Digital Nomads in Berlin

-My personal opinion: Come in summer!
+My personal opinion: Come in the summer!

 Summer in Berlin is great.
 It is usually somewhere between 20 and 28°C. So nice and warm but not too hot or humid.
-It’s sunny and doesn’t rain too often (for German conditions).
+It’s sunny and doesn’t rain too often (in German conditions).
 Occasionally, temperatures can go up to 35°C but that’s not every year.

 There are also many outdoor activities and tons of festivals and events during the summer months.
 Absolutely zero chance you will get bored!

 I find the winter months in Berlin rather depressing.
 It is not super cold, usually around 0-5°C. That also means that you don’t get much snow here.
 So it’s not as romantic as you might imagine a central European winter (you’ll definitely find that in Southern Germany, though!).
 However, it is often cloudy, grey, wet, and dark.
 So you wouldn’t want to spend much time outside of your bed.

 The only great time to come in winter would probably be just before Christmas to stroll through all of the lovely Christmas markets and get all the delicious treats.